huckleberrypie/IsabelleDanceStudio/README.md

 <img src="https://i.imgur.com/57nJhp6.png">

 ## Legal stuff
-Original game by American Girl and Splashworks, Inc.
+Original game by American Girl and Splashworks, Inc.<br />
-PlayStation Vita conversion by huckleberrypie and ParkingLotGames.
+PlayStation Vita and ARM64 Android conversions by huckleberrypie and ParkingLotGames.

 Built using Unity 2018.2.19f1 with NGUI 2.7.0: https://github.com/thomaschampagne/NGUI270Revive

+The developers of this port are not in any way affiliated with American Girl, Mattel, or Splashworks.
+We do not claim to own any copyrighted material that may appear in this game, nor do we profit off of said material.
+Furthermore, the developers claim fair use per a DMCA exemption allowing for the reverse-engineering of long-discontinued games for the purposes of research and conservation.

+AMERICAN GIRL®, AG logos, ISABELLE®, ISABELLE PALMER™ are registered trademarks of American Girl, LLC.<br />

-"PLAYSTATION VITA" is a product of Sony Interactive Entertainment Inc.
+PLAYSTATION VITA is a product of Sony Interactive Entertainment Inc.<br />
-"PLAYSTATION" is a registered trademark of Sony Interactive Entertainment Inc.
+PLAYSTATION® is a registered trademark of Sony Interactive Entertainment Inc.<br />
-"PS VITA" is a trademark of Sony Interactive Entertainment Inc.
+PS VITA™ is a trademark of Sony Interactive Entertainment Inc.<br />
-(c) Sony Interactive Entertainment Inc. All rights reserved.
+© Sony Interactive Entertainment Inc. All rights reserved.

-I DO NOT claim ownership of copyrighted files or intellectual property derived from this game; I claim fair use per a DMCA exemption allowing for the reverse-engineering of long-discontinued games for the purposes of research and conservation.